the-ethan-hunt/first-timers-guide/README.md

 3) Follow the rules given [here](https://github.com/the-ethan-hunt/first-timers-guide/blob/master/CONTRIBUTING.md)
 4) Mission Accomplished! :tada:

+To see how a perfect pull request is made, see [this](https://github.com/the-ethan-hunt/first-timers-guide/pull/66) pull request.

 ### Collaboration

 First-timers-guide will be thrilled to participate or collaborate with any society or group that promotes open-source anywhere in the